 - 26.3.1 Hard Zeros must be given for: - a) Omitting a figure.
 An HZ will be awarded to the missing figure and scoring will resume with the next figure. - b) Adding a figure.
-In this case, an HZ will be given to the figure that was supposed to be flown.
-If the competitor flies that figure as well scoring for that figure is ignored, but scoring will resume normally following that figure. - c) Any single deviation in geometry, flight path, entry or exit direction, attitude, or rotation of 90 degrees or more.
-In this case the figure is given an HZ and scoring continues with the next figure. - Example 1: Flying a figure, or part of a figure, in the wrong direction on the X Axis. - Example 2: Over-rotation of a snap roll by 90 degrees or more. - d) Failure to meet certain Family-Specific Grading Criteria for a figure.
+An HZ will be given to the figure that was supposed to be flown.
+If the competitor then flies the figure that should have been flown, judges must ignore it and resume scoring following that figure.
+Aerobatic figures added at end of the Performance will be penalized by changing the grade of the last non-HZ figure to an HZ, regardless of how many figures were added.
+Upright turns to exit the box are not added figures. - c) Any single deviation in geometry, flight path, entry or exit direction, attitude, or rotation of 90 degrees or more.
+In this case the figure is given an HZ and scoring continues with the next figure.

+Example 1: Flying a figure, or part of a figure, in the wrong direction on the X Axis.

+Example 2: Over-rotation of a snap roll by 90 degrees or more.

+d) Failure to meet certain Family-Specific Grading Criteria for a figure.